 10. Leslie West

 Leslie West hit the big time when he formed the group Mountain in 1969.
 The band’s big hit was “Mississippi Queen,” which showed-off West’s hard-driving rock guitar and wailing, hell-bent singing.
 Mountain also performed at Woodstock, where West played a searing guitar solo on Jack Bruce’s “Theme for an Imaginary Western.”
 A hefty fellow, West’s nickname was “The Great Fatsby,” though these days he looks trimmer.
 Then, in 1974, West formed a power trio with bassist Jack Bruce and drummer Corky Laing, billed to be the next super group, but, alas, this never came to pass.
-For a short time, West put together the Leslie West Band.
-Moving on, Leslie West continues ripping along as a solo performer and occasionally regroups new incarnations of Mountain.
+For a time, West put together the Leslie West Band or new incarnations of Mountain.
+Unfortunately, in the present day, Leslie West passed on December 22, 2020, age 75.

 11. Robbie Krieger